The Anderssons Rock the Mountains

 The Anderssons Rock the Mountains (Sune i fjällen) is a Swedish comedy, children's and family film, which opened at cinemas in Sweden on 19 December 2014.
 The film, partly recorded in Åre, is the final in a trilogy of Sune films.

 Plot

 The film tells the story of the Andersson's family skiing vacation to the Swedish parts of the Scandinavian Mountains.

 Production

 The mountain scenes were shot during March and April 2014 near Åre, at places like Ullådalen and Duved.
 Shooting also occurred at Edsåsdalen and Östersund.
-The work was later completed at Göteborg.
+The work was later completed at Gothenburg.